Thailand Economic Outlook

 Thailand Economic News

-Consumer prices in Thailand increased 0.07% over the previous month in November, down from a 0.16% increase in October.
+Consumer prices in Thailand dropped 0.23% over the previous month in February, contrasting a 0.07% month-on-month increase in January.